 Our shift toward Equity-focused Teaching

 Understanding the distinction between inclusion and equity is the key to creating a classroom environment that produces just outcomes.
-Here at CRLT, we have made a shift to focus from inclusion because we recognize the need to be more responsive to the impact of systemic inequities on teaching and learning.
+Here at CRLT, we have made a shift to focus from inclusion to equity-focused teaching because we recognize the need to be more responsive to the impact of systemic inequities on teaching and learning.
 As scholarship continues to advance in our fields, we have recognized that most well-intentioned inclusion-focused practices do not and will not by themselves disrupt histories of inequity.

 Inclusion focused practices are not necessarily outcomes-focused or attendant to histories of disenfranchisement; they can sometimes obscure power differences in the classroom in the name of ‘inclusion’.
 While our consultants have always had equity in mind, the recent shift in language and practice grounds our work within a definition that centers relationships of power.
 Our new focus gives instructors more direct guidance on what equity-focused teaching is intended to do: disrupt systems of privilege and disadvantage, and acknowledge a shared responsibility amongst instructors and students for re-thinking and changing patterns of educational disenfranchisement.